2014 – 2015

 Married Students: The University has no housing facilities for married students with their spouses or for students with children or dependents.
 Prior to registration, they will need to secure their own accommodations in the community.

-Readmitted Students: Students readmitted to the University are eligible for on-campus housing unless a specific disciplinary sanction would prohibit such occupancy.
+Readmitted Students: Students readmitted to the University are eligible for on-campus housing as space permits unless a specific disciplinary sanction would prohibit such occupancy.
 Interested students should contact the Office of Residence Life and Housing Services for specific information about the application process.

 All students residing in the North Campus residence halls must be on the University meal plan as a condition of occupancy.
 Students with medical problems who cannot meet this requirement may request a meal waiver.
-Residents of the South Campus Apartment Complex, The Village at WCU, and the College Arms Apartments, as well as off-campus and commuting students, may purchase any meal plan offered or obtain meals at the transient rates.
+Residents of the South Campus Apartment Complex, The Village and East Village Apartments, and the College Arms Apartments, as well as off-campus and commuting students, may purchase any meal plan offered or obtain meals at the transient rates.

 A number of variable and flex-only meal plans are available.
 Details of these plans, as well as the costs, are on page 10 of the "Fees and Expenses" section of this catalog.

-Services to Off-Campus and Commuter Students, which are coordinated by the associate director of Sykes Student Union, include the Off-Campus Housing Listing Service, advising the Off-Campus and Commuter Association, and serving as a community resource agent in areas related to off-campus and commuting students.
+Services to Off-Campus and Commuter Students, which are coordinated by the director of off-campus and commuter student services, include the Off-Campus Housing Listing Service, through places4students.com, advising the Off-Campus and Commuter Association, and serving as a community resource agent in areas related to off-campus and commuting students.

 Additional services provided to off-campus students include landlord/tenant legal aid information and development of long-range plans and research on the profile and needs of off-campus students.

 The Student Services, Inc. Bookstore is located on the ground floor of Sykes Student Union.
 The bookstore has new and used textbooks for all WCU courses, with select courses offering a digital and textbook rental program.
-Textbooks may also be purchased on the store’s Web site.
+Textbooks may also be purchased on the store’s website.
 The SSI Bookstore also stocks best sellers and a wide selection of reference books, as well as study and teacher aids.
 The bookstore has a wide selection of school and art supplies.
-SSI Bookstore offers a complete line of official WCU imprinted clothing and an array of gifts that can be purchased on the store’s Web site.
+SSI Bookstore offers a complete line of official WCU imprinted clothing and an array of gifts that can be purchased on the store’s website.
 Greeting cards, groceries, snacks, and laundry supplies are also available in the bookstore.
 Services offered include special orders for computer software and general interest books (at no extra cost), UPS shipping, and daily book buybacks.
 All major credit cards and personal checks, accompanied by a valid ID, are accepted.
-The bookstore hours are as follows: Monday – Thursday from 8 a.m. – 6 p.m.; Friday, 8 a.m. – 4 p.m.; and Saturday, 11 a.m. – 3 p.m. (hours are subject to change).
+The bookstore hours are as follows: Monday – Thursday, 8 a.m. – 6 p.m.; Friday, 8 a.m. – 4 p.m.; and Saturday, 11 a.m. – 3 p.m. (hours are subject to change).
 For additional convenience, the store offers extended operating hours at the beginning of each semester.
-For more information call 610-436-BOOK or visit the Web site at www.click2ssi-bookstore.com/.
+For more information call 610-436-BOOK or visit the bookstore website.

 The University provides bus service from North to South Campus (and return) during the spring and fall semesters.
 The buses run from 7:15 a.m. to 2 a.m. on weekdays, and from 10 a.m. to 2 a.m. on weekends.
-On North Campus, the buses stop in front of Ehinger Gymnasium and Wayne Hall.
-On South Campus the buses stop at the Sturzebecker Health Sciences Center, South Campus Apartments, The Village, and Q and R Lots (upon request).
-Bus schedules are available at residence hall desks, Public Safety, Sykes Student Union Information Center, or on the Web.
+On North Campus, the buses stop in front of Ehinger Gymnasium on Church Street and in front of Wayne Hall.
+On South Campus the buses stop at the Sturzebecker Health Sciences Center, South Campus Apartments, The Village, East Village, and Q and R Lots (upon request).
+Bus schedules are available at residence hall desks, Public Safety, Sykes Student Union Information Center, or on the web.
 Limited bus service also is available during the first and second summer sessions (see schedule for dates and times).
+There is no bus service during the winter session.

 Students using the bus service should be advised that it is impossible to provide timely transportation between North and South Campus within the standard 10-minute class break.
 Therefore, students should plan and develop class schedules that allow time to be transported between the two campuses through the use of open class periods.

 An accessible bus containing a wheelchair lift is available for mobility-impaired students.
-Details on how to access this service are available on the Web site, http://www.wcupa.edu/_INFORMATION/AFA/Facilities/Transportation/Buses/Shuttle/home.asp/, or search “accessible bus.”
+Details on how to access this service are available on the website, http://www.wcupa.edu/shuttebus or search “accessible bus.”

-A new Student Recreation Center, located at the corner of North Campus Drive and South New Street, will open in fall 2012.
-The 72,575 square-foot facility will provide students with a wide variety of recreational activities promoting health, fitness, and wellness.
-The building will feature state-of-the-art fitness equipment with cardio and strength-training pieces on a two-level, 12,000 square-foot area.
-Other features will include an elevated three-lane walking/jogging track; two gyms for basketball, badminton, and volleyball; a multiactivity court for indoor soccer, floor/roller/field hockey, basketball, volleyball, and tennis; three group fitness studios/multipurpose rooms; racquetball/squash courts; a three-story climbing wall; a cafe (snack bar); and a social lounge.
+A new Student Recreation Center, located at the corner of North Campus Drive and South New Street, opened in fall 2012.
+The 72,575 square-foot facility provides students with a wide variety of recreational activities promoting health, fitness, and wellness.
+The building features state-of-the-art fitness equipment with cardio and strength-training pieces on a two-level, 12,000 square-foot area.
+Other features include an elevated three-lane walking/jogging track; two gyms for basketball, badminton, and volleyball; a multiactivity court for indoor soccer, floor/roller/field hockey, basketball, volleyball, and tennis; three fitness studios; two assessment rooms for personal training; racquetball/squash courts; a three-story climbing wall; a café; and a social lounge.

-The Student Recreation Center will also be the site for several intramural sports and sport club events as well as a venue for open recreation – a time for students to just stop by to play “pick-up” games.
+The Student Recreation Center is also the site for several intramural sports and sport club events as well as a venue for open recreation – a time for students to just stop by to play “pick-up” games.

 For more information, please contact the Department of Campus Recreation at 610-436-2131.

-The professional staff of the Twardowski Career Development Center assists students with defining career goals, relating academic programs to these goals, developing job-search skills, and looking for internships and full-time career opportunities.
+The staff of the Twardowski Career Development Center assists students with defining career goals, exploring and choosing majors, developing job-search skills, and securing internships and full-time career opportunities.
 These services are available throughout the entire calendar year in Lawrence Center, second floor.
-A career information library is available for browsing and research.
-Graduate school reference material is maintained for students considering graduate school.
-Other activities of the Twardowski Career Development Center include seminars, on-campus interviews and job fairs with potential employers, resume-writing assistance, mock interviews, resume referral, and a job vacancy/database system.
+A career information library is available for browsing and research; graduate school reference material is maintained for students considering graduate school.
+Other activities of the Twardowski Career Development Center include special events and programs, on-campus interviews and job fairs with potential employers, resume-writing assistance, mock interviews, an electronic resume database, and a job vacancy/database system.

 The Twardowski Career Development Center is located in 225 Lawrence Center, 610-436-2501, or e-mail firstname.lastname@example.org.